Awash National Park

 Awash National Park is a national park in Ethiopia.
 Located at the border of Oromia state and Afar state, the park covers an area of 827 square kilometers, most of it lies at an altitude of 900 meters.
 Spanning across the southern tip of the Afar Region and the northeastern corner of the East Shewa Zone of Oromia, this park is 225 kilometers east of Addis Ababa (and a few kilometers west of Awash and east of Metehara).

 The park is best known for its rich biodiversity and rural landscapes.

+The region is subject to a bimodal rainfall pattern a rainy season followed by a dominant dry season which can last up to 10 months.

 History

-The Awash National Park was established in 1966, although the act authorizing its existence was not completely passed for another three years.
+The Awash National Park was established in 1966, although the act authorizing its creation was not passed completely for another three years.
 In establishing this park, as well as the Metehara Sugar Plantation to the south, the livelihoods of the indigenous Karayyu Oromo people have been endangered — an effect that is contrary to the Ethiopian government's original intention of these establishments serving to benefit the local population.

 Geography

 Along with its southern boundary along the Awash River, Awash National Park covers 850 square kilometers of acacia woodland and grassland.
 The Addis Ababa – Dire Dawa highway passes through this park, separating the Illala Saha Plains to the south from the Kudu Valley to the north.
-Further south of the park, the Awash River gorge has amazing waterfalls, such as Awash falls.
-In the upper Kudu Valley at Filwoha are hot springs amid groves of palm trees thrives at the river bed.
+Further south of the park, the Awash River gorge has amazing waterfalls such as the Awash Falls.
+In the upper Kudu Valley at Filwoha are hot springs amid groves of palm trees thrive at the river bed.
 The park is home to Mount Fentale, a dormant stratovolcano which is located in the western area of Awash National Park at an altitude of 2,007 meters above sea level.

 Ecology

 Flora

 Awash national park's vegetation is classified into four ecosystems: arid Acacia woodlands, thorned bushlands, grazing savannas, and diverse riverine wetlands.
-Doum palm trees and Desert date trees are found scattered across the Fihola and Doha sites of Awash National Park which provides a suitable niche for all mammalian, avian, and reptilian species.
+Doum palm trees and Desert date trees are found scattered across the Filwoha and Doha sites of Awash National Park, which provides a suitable niche for all mammalian, avian, and reptilian species.